I had my resume and portfolio at place, and that helped me to get some job interviews, eventually.

 That’s the person who creates graphical user interfaces, typically for websites or mobile apps, but not necessarily just that.

-Normally, I don’t apply to such positions, because I’ve been on them, like, 10 years ago.
-For a very long time, I’m not a designer any more.
-I’m rather art director, creative director, team lead, project manager, product owner.
+Normally, I don’t apply to such positions, because I’ve been there over a decade ago.
+These days, I’m not just a designer.
+I’m also an art director, creative director, team lead, project manager, product designer and/or owner.

 What’s the difference between a designer and art director?
 Designer’s instruments are software suites, art director instruments are designers.

 I am a person who works with designers, clients, developers.
 I don’t care too much about the instruments, the software with which people do their job.
-I care about the global picture and the people.
+I care about the global picture of the product and the people.

 English#